 Too much innovation may turn out costly:

-One mantra in creating user-friendly digital products is to remain consistent in terms of the look and feel of the interface.
+One mantra in creating user friendly digital products is to remain consistent in terms of look, and feel of the interface.
 The product as a whole needs to perform in an expected and familiar manner.
 Too many and too frequent changes may force users to stop using your product entirely.